OpenStackOnRaPi/ostackinstall/README.md

  <img src=images/tplink-vlan2.png width='60%' />
 </p>

-* Additionally, in the `VLAN -> 802.1Q PVID Setting` tab set the VLAN ID to tag traffic coming from the router (Linksys) to the switch on Port 5 of the switch.
+* Additionally, in the `VLAN -> 802.1Q PVID Setting` tab, set the VLAN ID to tag the traffic coming from the router (Linksys) to the switch on Port 5.

 <p align="center">
  <img src=images/tplink-pvid2.png width='60%' />